OpenEvalProject/evals/manuscripts/elife-43322/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/43322/elife-43322-fig2-v2.jpg)

-**Figure 2.:** L and VH domain sequences from hybridomas into the R-mAb expression plasmid.(A) Agarose gel analysis of VL and VH domain PCR products amplified from cDNA synthesized from RNA extracted from the N59/36 (anti-NR2B/GRIN2B) and K39/25 (anti-Kv2.1/KCNB1) hybridomas.
+**Figure 2.:** (A) Agarose gel analysis of VL and VH domain PCR products amplified from cDNA synthesized from RNA extracted from the N59/36 (anti-NR2B/GRIN2B) and K39/25 (anti-Kv2.1/KCNB1) hybridomas.
 The expected size of mouse IgG VL and VH domains is ≈360 bp.
 (B) Agarose gel analysis of VH and digested VL fragments joined by fusion PCR (F-PCR) to the P1316-derived joining fragment to create a dual IgG chain cassette.
 (C) Agarose gel analysis of colony PCR samples of transformants from the N59/36 R-mAb project.
 (D) Agarose gel analysis of products of restriction enzyme digestion of N59/36 plasmid DNA with NotI and AscI.
 The plasmid backbone is seven kbp, and the intact insert comprising the VL and VH domains and the intervening joining fragment is 2.4 kbp.
 (E) Agarose gel analysis of PCR products of VL domain cDNA synthesized from RNA extracted from mouse splenocytes, the fusion partner Sp2/0-Ag14, and various hybridomas after digestion with the BciVI restriction enzyme to cleave the Sp2/0-Ag14-derived aberrant light chain product.
 The intact VL domains are ≈360 bp, and the digested aberrant light chains ≈180 bp.

 To permit cloning of both the VH and VL regions into a single expression vector, fusion PCR (F-PCR) was performed using as templates the VH and VL PCR products, as well as a joining fragment amplified from the P1316 expression plasmid (Crosnier et al., 2010; Müller-Sienerth et al., 2014) to produce a 2.4 kbp amplicon (Figure 2B).
 The joining fragment (Figure 1B) contains kappa light chain constant region sequences and an associated polyadenylation signal, followed by a CMV promoter to drive VH expression, and a VH leader sequence (Crosnier et al., 2010; Müller-Sienerth et al., 2014).
 The F-PCR reaction products were then treated with NotI and AscI restriction enzymes and purified in preparation for cloning into a NotI/AscI restriction enzyme-digested fragment of the P1316 expression plasmid (Figure 1B).
 Upstream of the NotI cloning site, the digested P1316 fragment contains a CMV promoter to drive light chain expression and a VL leader sequence, and downstream of the AscI cloning site a mouse IgG1 CH sequence, and a polyadenylation signal (Figure 1B).
 Clones expressing the full-length IgG expression cassette were identified by colony PCR (Figure 2C).
 Following NotI/AscI restriction digestion to verify the correct insert size (Figure 2D), these plasmid clones were subjected to further analysis (Figure 1A), including expression in mammalian cells, and R-mAb validation and sequencing as detailed in the subsequent sections.